fortran-lang/talks/FortranCon2020-community/README.md

 declining as the result.
 Many new software projects are now being started in languages like C++, Python, or Julia, despite Fortran being better suited for the task at hand.
-In this talk, we'll discuss the need for and the development of the new fortran-lang (https://fortran-lang.org) community and its suite of projects.
+In this talk, we'll discuss the need for and the ongoing development of the new fortran-lang (https://fortran-lang.org) community and its suite of projects.
 Fortran-lang aims to provide a central place for Fortran users, beginning and expert alike, to find a set of recommended tools, libraries, tutorials, and